google/starlark-go/doc/spec.md

 or the application into which the interpreter is embedded.

 The [type](#type) of a built-in function is `"builtin_function_or_method"`.
-<b>Implementation note:</b>
-The Java implementation of `type(x)` returns `"function"` for all functions, whether built in or defined in Starlark, even though applications distinguish these two types.

 A built-in function value used in a Boolean context is always considered true.